Meet The Team

 That path led me to Tennessee State University in 1997 (Main Campus) where I started teaching the practice component of the curriculum.
 I continued to provide part-time work as a Family Preservation Counselor (10 years) for an agency that contracted with the Department of Children Services.
 For the last five years I have provided mental health treatment for adults diagnosed with mental disorders and placed in a Day Treatment Program as a part-time therapist.
 My work takes me to different venues and provides opportunities for travel.
 I have had the opportunity to spend five (5) weeks in West Africa (Gambia and Senegal) where some Social Work practice was provided at a school and hospital setting.

 Dr. Hannah Washington, MSW, EdD, Executive Creator of WTE Institute is a Nashville native and graduated with a Bachelor of Social Work degree from Tennessee State University in 2011.
 She received a Master of Social Work degree from Washington University in St. Louis with a concentration in children, youth, and families and a specialization in mental health in 2012.
-She received a doctorate degree in Education, with a concentration in Educational Leadership, and a specialization in Higher Education Administration and Supervision.
+She is a candidate for a doctorate degree in Education, with a concentration in Educational Leadership, and a specialization in Higher Education Administration and Supervision at Tennessee State University.
 Dr. Hannah has served in counseling services for 10 years with children, young adults, and families.
-She is down to earth, and tends to use a more modern approach to services.
-She welcomes any person regardless of their background who wants to grow mentally through one on one and group sessions in a therapeutic environment.
+She is down to earth and tends to use a more modern approach to services.
+She welcomes any person regardless of their background who wants to grow mentally in a safe environment.
 She is an expert at working with African American populations, especially African American Women.
-Dr. Hannah offers Individual and Group Therapy for Depression, Anxiety, Spiritual, and Trauma Issues.
+Dr. Hannah works with all who suffers from Depression, Anxiety, Spiritual, and Trauma Issues.